2100hq/2100-followme-server/README.md

 Set your default message threshold visibility when sending a message to your followers.
 This can also be overridden by explicitly setting it when calling `private/sendMessage`.

+#### POST private/getMessage(messageid:string) => message
+Decodes a single message id.
+It will require that you qualify to read the message otherwise will just return you the hidden message back.
+If you qualify it will return the full message object.